dsyoonstat/STATS-607-Project3/OPTIMIZATION.md

 ## 3.3 Limitations of Parallelization Efficiency

 The performance gains achieved through parallelization were less dramatic than initially anticipated across all simulation settings.
 Although the number of cores was optimized, the runtime was reduced by only approximately $30\%$ for the first two simulations and $50\%$ for the final simulation.
 Given the **relatively small number of trials (100 times)**, the **auxiliary time expenditure**—including the launching, managing, and synchronizing parallel processes, along with the overhead from potential repeated tasks and the final result integration—was a limiting factor on overall efficiency.

+# 4. Consistency of the Result

+To verify that the simulation results obtained under the optimization strategies remain consistent with the original implementation, we performed regression-based comparison tests in `tests/test_regression.py`.
+For each CSV file generated under `results/tables`, all numerical entries were compared with their corresponding baseline values.
+Consistency was assessed using two criteria: the mean-squared error (MSE) had to remain below 5%, and the maximum relative deviation was allowed up to 25%.
+If either threshold was exceeded, the test was marked as a failure.
+All CSV files passed these checks, confirming that the use of Cholesky decomposition and parallelization preserves the statistical correctness of the simulation outputs.